• Best 30lb Reels for Saltwater Fishing

 Buy it on Amazon

-When you need to winch yellowtail up from deep structure or grind on a stubborn white seabass, a two-speed reel is worth its weight.
-The Talica 12 gives you a high gear for fast retrieves and line pickup, then a low gear that nearly doubles your cranking power for the toughest moments of the fight.
-It’s the same reel family that SoCal tuna anglers swear by (the larger Talica 16 and 20 handle bluefin), just sized down for the 30lb class.
-Premium price, but a lifetime reel if maintained.
+When you need to winch yellowtail up from deep structure or grind on a stubborn white seabass, a two-speed earns its keep.
+The Talica 12 gives you a high gear for fast retrieves and line pickup, then a low gear that roughly doubles your cranking power for the toughest moments of the fight.
+Same family as the reels SoCal tuna anglers run for bluefin (the larger Talica 16 and 20), just sized for the 30lb class.
+Premium price, but a lifetime reel with basic maintenance.

 Best Premium: Daiwa Saltiga SASD35HA